MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 > [!IMPORTANT]
 > The antivirus exclusions described in this article apply to only antivirus capabilities and not endpoint detection and response (EDR).
 Files that you exclude using the antivirus exclusions described in this article can still trigger EDR alerts and other detections.
 Whereas the global exclusions described in this section apply to antivirus as well as endpoint detection and response capabilities thus stopping all associated AV protection, EDR alerts and detection.
 Global exclusions are available from Defender for Endpoint version `101.23092.0012` or later.
 For EDR exclusions, [contact support](/microsoft-365/admin/get-help-support).

-You can exclude certain files, folders, processes, and process-opened files from Defender for Endpoint on Linux scans.
+You can exclude certain files, folders, processes, and process-opened files from Defender for Endpoint on Linux.

 Exclusions can be useful to avoid incorrect detections on files or software that are unique or customized to your organization.
 Global exclusions are extremely useful for mitigating performance issues caused by Defender for Endpoint on Linux.